jeraldconstantino/jeraldconstantino/README.md

 ----------------------------
 # I'm [Jerald](https://www.linkedin.com/in/jerald-constantino) 👨‍💻

-<p align="justify"> Computer Engineer and Data Scientist interested in AI-driven application, machine vision, hardware-software interaction, and engineering application.
-Have strong track record of building and deploying deep learning and generative AI solutions that deliver measurable business impact.
-Skilled in large language models (LLMs), machine vision, and software development, with experience optimizing processes in global manufacturing environments.
-Proven ability to bridge technical expertise with cross-functional collaboration, supported by ongoing master’s studies in Computer Engineering and a strong foundation in applied AI and business intelligence. </p>
+<p align="justify"> Results-driven Computer Engineer with 2 years of professional experience as a Data Scientist, demonstrating a proven track record in the end-to-end system deployment of deep learning and generative AI solutions that deliver measurable business impact.
+Skilled in large language models, machine vision, deep learning, and embedded AI systems, with hands-on experience optimizing operations in global manufacturing environments.
+Proven ability to bridge technical expertise with cross-functional collaboration, supported by ongoing master’s studies in Computer Engineering and a strong foundation in applied AI, backend development, and data analytics engineering. </p>

 * 🌍  I'm based in the <b>Philippines</b>.
 * ✉️  You can contact me at <b>[constantino.jeraldm@gmail.com](mailto:constantino.jeraldm@gmail.com)</b>.